Bisola-Oyeyipo/InstaCart-Grocery/README.md

 ● Are there certain types of products that are more popular than others?
 The marketing and sales teams want to know which departments have the highest frequency of product orders.

+# Dataset

+Products

+Orders

+Customers

+Department

+Orders_Products_prior

+# Tools Used

+Python was used for the analysis of this project.
+And there was additional libraries used which are;

+i.
+Pandas: Used for data analysis.

+ii.
+Seaborn: Used for data visualization.

+iii.
+Matplotlib: Used for data visualization.

+Iv.
+Numpy: Used for mathematical equation.

+v.
+Scipy: Used for equations.

+# Folders
+The project files are divided between the following folders:

+i.
+Project Management: Project Brief and Data Dictionary.

+ii.
+Data: it is divided into two subfolders (Original Data and Prepared Data).
+These contains the dataset in it original form.
+Prepared Data contains the dataset that have been cleaned and merged.
+(Data files not uploaded to GitHub due to size.)

+iii.
+Scripts: The Jupyter notebooks contain the code for the analysis.

+iv.
+Analysis: It contains the visualizations used for developing and explaining insights.

+v.
+Sent to Client: The final report presented in Excel.

+# Resources

+An open-source dataset from Instacart and customers dataset was added for the purpose of learning in this project for CareerFoundry.